paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 10. Verify the serving and interaction with the generated website through the preview window

 ## Current Focus
+1. Verify frontend functionality and components
-1. Fix issues identified in backend tests
+2. Fix issues identified in backend tests
-2. Implement the Autogen multi-agent system for collaborative website creation
+3. Implement the Autogen multi-agent system for collaborative website creation
-3. Integrate GroundX RAG system for shared knowledge and information retrieval
+4. Integrate GroundX RAG system for shared knowledge and information retrieval
-4. Set up a system for serving the generated websites on a local development server
+5. Set up a system for serving the generated websites on a local development server
-5. Implement WebSocket communication for real-time updates
+6. Implement WebSocket communication for real-time updates
-6. Enhance the preview functionality to show a live render of the generated website
+7. Enhance the preview functionality to show a live render of the generated website
+8. Prepare deployment configuration for Google Cloud

+Remember: The goal is a working demo that showcases the core functionality and potential of the system.
+Prioritize integration and basic functionality of new views while preserving all existing work.
+Move slowly and methodically, testing each change thoroughly before proceeding.